efekarakus/efekarakus-blog/_posts/2019-04-07-transform-function-to-method.md

 ```

 ## Scenario
-A few days ago, I was working on transforming a [YAML](https://yaml.org/) file that represents a small web application into a [CloudFormation (CFN)](https://aws.amazon.com/cloudformation/aws-cloudformation-templates/) template.
+A few days ago, I worked on transforming a [YAML](https://yaml.org/) file that represents a small web application into a [CloudFormation (CFN)](https://aws.amazon.com/cloudformation/aws-cloudformation-templates/) template.

 This is roughly the code that I started with in `service/web.go`:
 ```go